 3. Dress Code

 Leave the daisy dukes at home, Gentlemen.
 Even though you may experience highs of 38C/100F, you’re still expected to cover your knees and shoulders.
-Pack light button up shirts, polos and linen pants.
+On Out Adventures’ gay tour of Morocco we recommend packing light button up shirts, polos and linen pants.
 Tank tops should be reserved for the hotel pool.
 You can find our complete packing guide here.

 Ladies: the expectations are even higher.
 Check out this helpful guide to dressing appropriately in the Middle East.